Peg Leg Porker

 Seasoning: Unsure, but minimal

 Description: They keep the point and flat together, then soak it in an au jus sauce and chop it.
-Brisket was juicy, but was slightly over cooked.
+The brisket was juicy, but was also slightly overcooked.
 With the soaking, it leaves the bark without any crunch, but the seasoning is reasonably good, but nothing special at all.
 Little smoke flavor coming through, and reminds me more of beef shoulder than of solid brisket.
-Some good pepper flavor on one of the few barks pieces that weren’t soft
+Some good pepper flavor on one of the few bark pieces that weren’t soft

 Pulled Pork